-A self build is a big investment, so it’s perfectly natural to want to cover your bases when it comes to completing your project on time and on budget.
-That’s where package house companies come in.
-Offering a sliding scale of services, they can literally design and build your home for you – giving you as much or as little involvement in the process as you desire.
+A self-build is a big investment, so it’s perfectly natural to want to cover your bases when it comes to completing your project on time and on budget.
+That’s where package home companies come in.
+Offering a sliding scale of services, they can literally design and build your dream house for you – giving you as much or as little involvement in the process as you desire.

 There’s plenty of flexibility to be had, from switching claddings to revising interior layouts, tweaking the footprint and even giving a traditional-looking range a contemporary overhaul.

 One of the great things about working from a ‘standard’ package is that much of the early design stages will have already been taken care of, which can save on some of the fees you might have to pay when using an architect.

 What’s more, thanks to their experience of previous projects, in-house teams will have an in-depth understanding of what does and doesn’t work with any given style on their books.